diyakamboj/carecircle/README.md

 ## Technologies

-This is the technology stack we used to build CareCircle:
+This is the technology stack we used to build CareCircle website:

 - Framework - [Next.js 14](https://nextjs.org/13)
 - Language - [TypeScript](https://www.typescriptlang.org)